Flinders Petrie: Move to Jerusalem

 In 1933, on retiring from his professorship, he moved permanently to Jerusalem, where he lived with Lady Petrie at the British School of Archaeology, then temporarily headquartered at the American School of Oriental Research (today the W. F. Albright Institute of Archaeological Research).

 Death and preservation of head

-Sir Flinders Petrie died in Jerusalem on 28 July 1942.
+Sir Flinders Petrie died in Jerusalem on 29 July 1942.
+(The date is sometimes given as 28th, but Margaret Drower's biography says Lady Petrie sent a telegram to their daughter on 28th saying "Father weaker".
+The following day, she went to the hospital and was with him when he died that evening.)

 His body was interred in the Protestant Cemetery on Mount Zion, but he donated his head (and thus his brain) to the Royal College of Surgeons of London.
 World War II was then at its height, and the head was delayed in transit.
 After being stored in a jar in the college basement, its label fell off and no one knew to whom the head belonged.
 However, it was eventually identified, and is now stored, but not displayed, at the Royal College of Surgeons.

 There is a popular legend that Hilda brought back her husband's head in a hat box from Jerusalem after the war.
 But letters in the Petrie Museum archive illustrate that this legend is not true.